metio/terraform-provider-k8s/docs/data-sources/slo_koordinator_sh_node_slo_v1alpha1_manifest.md

 Optional:

-- `enable_user_model` (Boolean) configure the cost model of blkio-cost manuallywhether the user model is enabled.
+- `enable_user_model` (Boolean) configure the cost model of blkio-cost manually whether the user model is enabled.
 Default value: false
 - `io_weight_percent` (Number) This field is used to set the weight of a sub-group.
 Default value: 100.
 Valid values: 1 to 100.
 - `model_read_bps` (Number) the read BPS of user model
 - `model_read_rand_iops` (Number) the random read iops of user model